16 and Pregnant

 16 and Pregnant is an American reality television series that aired from June 11, 2009, to July 1, 2014, on the cable channel MTV.
 It followed the stories of pregnant teenage girls in high school dealing with the hardships of teenage pregnancy.
 Each episode featured a different teenage girl, with the episode typically beginning when she is 4 1/2 – 8 months into her pregnancy.
 The episode typically ends when the baby is a few months old.
 The series is produced in a documentary format, with an animation on notebook paper showing highlights during each episode preceding the commercial breaks.

 16 and Pregnant has spawned five spin-off series: Teen Mom, Teen Mom 2, Teen Mom 3, Teen Mom: Young and Pregnant, and 16 and Recovering, which premiered on September 1, 2020.

-In September 2020, MTV announced a revival of the original series, which premiered on October 6, 2020.
+In September 2020, it was announced that a sixth season would premiere on October 6, 2020.

 Episodes

 Reception

 Based on a preview of the show's first three episodes, The New York Times called the series a "documentary-style series about real-life Junos who are not scoring in the 99th percentile on the verbal portion of their SATs... despite its showcasing of the grim, hard work of single mothering."

 In 2011, the Social Security Administration reported that the names of one of the featured mothers and her son, "Maci" and "Bentley", were the names that saw the greatest increase in frequency over the past year.

 In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that "similar to Teen Mom, 16 and Pregnant is more popular in rural parts of the country".

 Producers of 16 and Pregnant have been criticized for their lack of diversity and inaccurate representation of teenage mothers within the cast.
-When comparing the mothers on 16 and Pregnant to the U.S. National Vital Statistic Report on Teenage Pregnancy, researchers found MTV overrepresented births to mothers age 15-17 at the time of birth and also overrepresented white teenage mothers.
+When comparing the mothers on 16 and Pregnant to the U.S. National Vital Statistic Report on Teenage Pregnancy, researchers found MTV overrepresented births to mothers age 15–17 at the time of birth and also overrepresented white teenage mothers.
 Teenage pregnancy with mothers 15–17 years of age at birth accounted for 22% of the national average with teenage pregnancy for white mothers being reported at 22%.
 Within the first five seasons of 16 and Pregnant, white teenage mothers made up more than two-thirds of the show participants.
-48% of the mothers were 16 at the time of birth, 39% were 17, and 11% were 18-19.
+48% of the mothers were 16 at the time of birth, 39% were 17, and 11% were 18–19.